eclipse-archived/codewind-docs/docs/_documentations/remotedeploy-eclipse.md

 ## Create a new project

 1\.
-Navigate to the Codewind panel, right-click the deployment, and then click `create new project`:
+In the Codewind Explorer view, right-click your remote connection, and select `Create New Project`:

 ![Adding new remote project](./images/remoteeclipse/newProject.png)